7 Rules for Creating Gorgeous UI — Part 2 (Updated for 2019)

 Rule 6: Use Good Fonts

 Some fonts are good.
-Use them.
+Use those fonts.

 Note: There are no strategies or things to study in this section.
 I’m just going to list some nice free fonts for you to go download and use.